esell/deb-simple/README.md

 # TODO:

 - [ ] Remove dpkg-scanpackages from the equation
-- [ ] Remove gzip from the equation
+- [x] Remove gzip from the equation
 - [ ] Actually handle multi-arch repos
 - [ ] Support SSL

+# Usage:

+Install using `go get`.
+Fill out the conf.json file with the values you want, it should be pretty self-explanatory, then fire it up!

+Once it is running POST a file to the `/upload` endpoint:
+`curl -XPOST 'http://localhost:9090/upload' -F "file=@myapp.deb"`

+#License:

+[MIT](LICENSE.txt) so go crazy.
+Would appreciate PRs for anything cool you add though :)